-November 19, 2020: New province-wide, temporary provincial health orders were put in place on November 20 at 12:00 am and will remain in place until December 7, including recommendations to avoid all non-essential travel within and to the province of B.C.
+Province-wide, provincial health orders are in place for British Columbia and will remain in place until February 5, 2021, including recommendations to avoid all non-essential travel within and to the province of B.C.

 Many businesses in Kelowna are back to business with additional health and safety measures in place.
 For example, operating hours may be reduced, capacity limited or safety protocols may require you wear a mask.
 Ensure that you visit the website, social media channels, and/or call the businesses you hope to visit to plan ahead and reserve if necessary.